AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

 1. [A recorded view or click](#recorded-view-or-click).
 1. [A regular or specific (behaviorial) event](#regular-or-specific-behaviorial-event).

 Content Analytics does collect data this way to reflect that sequence, instead of collecting a view or click separately from collecting the event immediately following that view or click.
-This way of collecting content analytics data also reduces the amount of data collected. collection of data.
+This way of collecting content analytics data also reduces the amount of data collected.

 ### Recorded view or click